davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ### What is the LAMP stack?

 Web applications of any size have some common requirements: a web server, and usually a database and a server-side language.
-The LAMP stack--a combination of Linux, Apache, MySQL and PHP (or alternatively Python)--is one way to bring together the technologies required to power a scalable and dynamic web application.
+The LAMP stack&mdash;a combination of Linux, Apache, MySQL and PHP (or alternatively Python)&mdash;is one way to bring together the technologies required to power a scalable and dynamic web application.

 ### Why is monitoring the LAMP stack important?